matrix-org/thirdroom/docs/web-scene-graph-api.md

 ## Example

-The following is a JavaScript program using the WebSG API which finds a light in the provided scene and changes it's color every frame:
+The following is a JavaScript program using the WebSG API which finds a light in the provided scene and changes its color every frame:

 ```js
 const directionalLight = WebSG.getLightByName("DirectionalLight");